GregBuck/gbbuck_webpage/content/home/experience.md

   company = "Alaska Department of Fish and Game" company_url = "https://www.adfg.alaska.gov/"
   location = ""
-  date_start = "2008-01-01"
+  date_start = "2008-03-01"
   date_end = ""
-  description = """Served as a research biologist in the Bristol Bay management area in the Commercial Fisheries Division of the Alaska Department of Fish and Game.
+  description = """Worked as a research biologist in the Bristol Bay management area in the Commercial Fisheries Division of the Alaska Department of Fish and Game.
   Responsibilities include:

   * Supervising two full time biologist and large numbers of seasonal employees